OptomCAS and OAT Information

 - Official College and University Transcripts—Official transcripts from every college and university you have attended must be sent directly to OptomCAS.
 Review the instructions in the applicant portal link carefully before requesting your transcripts.
 Request transcripts early and check your account frequently to ensure your information has been received.

 - Other Questions—Please refer to the OptomCAS website for questions or support regarding the application.

 - OAT scores should be self-reported (if possible) on the OptomCAS Application.
 Request that your official test results be released to Pacific University.

 - The OAT is required for all applicants.

-- Applications will not be reviewed by the Optometry Admissions Committee unless an official OAT score has been received by Pacific University.
+- Applications will not be reviewed by the Optometry Admissions Committee unless an official OAT score or unofficial score report has been received by Pacific University.